-If all the world’s beaches were to converge on the stage like Miss Universe contestants, Queensland would turn more heads than any other with its warm waters, 7400 kilometres of coastline – much of it surprisingly isolated – and sun-bleached lifestyle.
+If all the world’s shores were to converge on the stage like Miss Universe contestants, Queensland beaches would turn more heads than any other with its warm waters, 7400 kilometres of coastline – much of it surprisingly isolated – and sun-bleached lifestyle.
+Here’s some secrets you need to know.

 From Whitehaven Beach with its seven-kilometre strip of squeaky silica sand, so fine you can use it to polish your jewellery, to Snapper Rocks’ pro-surfer training ground, and Fraser Island’s infamous beach highway where 4WDs cruise the line between waves and dunes at 80 kilometres an hour, Queensland’s famous favourites are as well known in Biarritz as they are in Bendigo.